-AsRA's goal received a significant boost last year when the Town of Jay – home to the downstream half of the East Branch – allocated $1.1 million of funding from the Governor's Office of Storm Recovery (GOSR) to the creation of an East Branch Restoration Program.
+AsRA's goal received a significant boost in 2018 when the Town of Jay – home to the downstream half of the East Branch – allocated $1.1 million of funding from the Governor's Office of Storm Recovery (GOSR) to the creation of an East Branch Restoration Program.
 AsRA organized the team that successfully bid for the project.
-Team members include: Ecosystem Planning and Restoration of Maryland, Fitzgerald Environmental Associates (EPR), from Vermont, and Schoder Rivers Associates, P.C..
-Erik Sandblom of Schoder Rivers is the team leader.
+Team members include: Rich Starr of Ecosystem Planning and Restoration of Maryland - design lead for the projects, Kelley Tucker of AsRA , Gian Dodici of the US Fish & Wildlife Service's Cortland NY field office - survey lead, Fitzgerald Environmental Associates (EPR), from Vermont, and Schoder Rivers Associates, P.C..

 The team's assessment and data-driven design plan follows the "Function-Based Framework for Stream Assessment and Restoration Projects" (Harman et al., 2012).
 This document is founded on the premise of a hierarchal relationship of five river functions where lower-level functions support higher-level functions and that all are influenced by local geology and climate, which underlies a Stream Function Pyramid (image below).
 The Pyramid consists of five categories that evaluate river functions: hydrology, hydraulics, geomorphology, physicochemical, and biology.
 The stacked pyramid framework identifies a "drilling down" approach that allows more detailed forms of analysis and quantification of river functions.
 A series of function-based assessment parameters describe and support the functions in each category.
 A menu of measurement methods, specific tools, equations, assessment methods, etc., are then used to quantify each function-based parameter.